HCL-TECH-SOFTWARE/digital-experience/docs/admin-system/adauthflt.md

-# Configuring authentication filters \| HCL Digital Experience {#adauthflt .concept}
+# Configuring authentication filters

 The portal authentication filters are a set of plug-in points.
 You can use them to intercept or extend the portal login, logout, session timeout, and request processing by custom code, for example to redirect users to a specific URL.

-## The authentication filter chain concept {#flt_chain .section}
+## The authentication filter chain concept

 The authentication filters in the portal use the same pattern as defined by the J2EE servlet filter facility.
-For more information, see [The Essentials of Filters](http://www.oracle.com/technetwork/java/filters-137243.html).
+For more information, see [The Essentials of Filters](http://www.oracle.com/technetwork/java/filters-137243.md).
 The following example shows how this pattern is applied to the authentication filters.

 ```
 Trigger of filter chain, |                        |